BlueRiceBowl/J124_Final_Project/README.md

 ## 1. [Top Number of Police Calls for Different Street](https://www.datawrapper.de/_/vnNU8/)
 <img src="./images/vis1.png">

-We have noticed that the number of crimes in these four streets (University Ave, Shattuck Ave, San Pablo Ave, and Telegraph Ave) is significantly higher than in other areas, and we suggest that you should be more vigilant and safe in these areas in general.
+We have noticed that the number of crimes in these four streets (University Ave, Shattuck Ave, San Pablo Ave, and Telegraph Ave) is significantly higher than in other areas, and we suggest that you should be more vigilant and careful in these areas in general.

 ## 2. [Count of Each Reported Crime From Police Calls](https://www.datawrapper.de/_/mzb2U/)
 <img src="./images/vis2.png">